Contents

 What is Nelson’s syndrome?

-Nelson’s syndrome is the name given to the effects of a tumour in the pituitary gland getting bigger and producing too much adrenocorticotropic hormone.
-This occurs in patients with Cushing’s disease after they have undergone surgical removal of both adrenal glands.
+Nelson’s syndrome is when a tumour in the pituitary gland continues to grow larger and produces too much adrenocorticotropic hormone.
+This occurs in some patients with Cushing’s disease after they have had surgical removal of both of their adrenal glands.

-The large tumours can sometimes also invade areas around the pituitary gland.
-This can lead to lower levels of other hormones, visual problems or affect the surrounding nerves and blood vessels.
+These growing tumours can sometimes invade areas around the pituitary gland.
+Depending on where it grows, this can lead to lower levels of other hormones, visual problems or issues with the surrounding nerves and blood vessels.
 Some patients may also look as if they have a suntan, as Nelson’s Syndrome can cause an increase in skin pigmentation.

 What causes Nelson’s syndrome?

-In healthy individuals, the pituitary gland produces adrenocorticotrophic hormone, which makes the adrenal glands produce steroid hormones (such as cortisol).
-These steroid hormones then act on the pituitary gland to stop it producing more adrenocorticotropic hormone.
-This process is referred to as a negative feedback loop.
+In healthy people, the pituitary gland produces adrenocorticotrophic hormone.
+This hormone makes the adrenal glands produce steroid hormones (such as cortisol).
+These then loop back around and act on the pituitary gland to stop it producing more adrenocorticotropic hormone.
+This process is referred to as a negative feedback loop and it stops the over-production of adrenocorticotropic hormone.

 In patients who have had their adrenal glands removed (adrenalectomy), this negative feedback system does not work.
-As a result, Nelson’s syndrome occurs, where the pituitary tumour may expand and produce more adrenocorticotropic hormone.
+As a result, Nelson’s syndrome can develop, where a pituitary tumour expands and produces too much adrenocorticotropic hormone.

 What are the signs and symptoms of Nelson’s syndrome?

-The raised levels of adrenocorticotropic hormone act on cells in the skin to increase pigmentation.
+Additionally, the raised levels of adrenocorticotropic hormone act on cells in the skin to increase pigmentation.
 This results in darkened or tanned skin, especially in skin creases.
-The tanned complexion is not confined to areas exposed to the sun and frequently affects the inside of the mouth and old scars.
+This tanned skin does not only appear in areas exposed to the sun, it may also affect the inside of the mouth and old scars.

 How common is Nelson’s syndrome?

-Surgical removal of both adrenal glands to treat Cushing’s disease is rarely performed nowadays due to improvements in other treatment options for this condition.
-However, Nelson’s syndrome develops in 20% to 40% of patients who do require this operation.
+The surgical removal of both adrenal glands to treat Cushing’s disease is rarely performed nowadays, as other treatment options for this condition are now available.
+However, Nelson’s syndrome develops in 20% to 40% of patients who have had this operation.

 Is Nelson’s syndrome inherited?

 No. Nelson's syndrome only occurs in patients with Cushing’s disease if they have had both adrenal glands removed.
-Most cases of Cushing’s disease are not inherited, but, rarely, these tumours can be part of a genetic condition such as multiple endocrine neoplasia.
+Cushing’s disease is also usually not inherited but there are rare cases when these tumours can be part of a genetic condition, such as multiple endocrine neoplasia.

 How is Nelson’s syndrome diagnosed?

-Nelson’s syndrome is suspected in patients who have previously undergone surgical removal of the adrenal glands when they develop symptoms suggestive of pituitary enlargement such as headache, visual disturbance, skin pigmentation or other symptoms resulting from pituitary hormone deficiencies.
-Nelson’s syndrome usually occurs within 3 years after removal of both adrenal glands.
-The doctor will request blood tests to look for a high adrenocorticotropic hormone level along with possible low levels of other pituitary hormones.
-A scan of the pituitary gland will be organised to assess the growth of the tumour and to look for effects on other areas in the brain around the pituitary gland.
+Nelson’s syndrome is suspected if patients have had surgical removal of their adrenal glands and they then begin to develop certain symptoms linked to pituitary enlargement.
+These symptoms include headache, visual disturbance, skin pigmentation or other symptoms resulting from pituitary hormone deficiencies.
+Nelson’s syndrome usually occurs within three years after removal of both adrenal glands.
+Blood tests will be carried out to look for a high adrenocorticotropic hormone level, as well as possible low levels of other pituitary hormones.
+A scan of the pituitary gland will be organised to measure the growth of the tumour and to look for effects on other areas in the brain around the pituitary gland.
 Often a visual field test will be organised to check for loss of vision.
 Frequently, these tests will be performed as an outpatient, but occasionally the doctor may advise an admission to hospital if treatment is required urgently.

 How is Nelson’s syndrome treated?